NextronSystems/asgard-manual/usage/administration.rst

 If you need to adapt the recommended configuration or want to customize it, we recommend an LDAP browser such as `ADExplorer <https://docs.microsoft.com/en-us/sysinternals/downloads/adexplorer>`_ from Sysinternals to browse your LDAP structure.
-As an example you could use your organisation's e-mail address as a user login name if you change the "User Filter" to ``(&(objectClass=user)(objectCategory=user)(userPrincipalName=%s))``
+As an example you could use your organization's e-mail address as a user login name if you change the "User Filter" to ``(&(objectClass=user)(objectCategory=user)(userPrincipalName=%s))``

 .. note::